mistakes driving tests

 However, if these faults are repeated in the same area, or if you make a dangerous mistake, it could lead to failure.
 Read on to learn how to minimise errors and pass your test confidently.

-The Driving Test in Ireland
+Overview of the Driving Test in Ireland

 Categorisation of Mistakes